john9francis/datastructures/README.md

 ### Intro
 ![Hand dropping a puck into a plinko board](plinko.gif)

+A tree (or binary search tree) is a very useful datastructure.
+To visualize a tree, I like to think of the "plinko" game.

 ## Example solutions
 ### Example solution to the stack problem:
 ```python